Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 "Max. employee" avoid scholar and engineer to be unemployed.
 In the future, when you started to produce "Research equipment", you can also increase the "Max. equipment consumption" to speed up your research.

+### New carrier

+You still have some production fuel.
+Let's create a new carrier.

+Click "Pop System", then click "New carrier" below "Carrier:" and the number.